sudoharshita16/Social-Network/README.md

 # Social-Network
 A social media platform
-Will be adding new features in a while
+I will be adding new features in a while